Dreamed 1993/11/23 by Wayan

 as they did... before

-All that interpretation made sense, but now it seems a side issue.
+Now all that interpretation seems a side issue.
 You see...

-I just read Diana Wynne Jones's version of the legend of Tam Lin, called FIRE AND HEMLOCK.
+I just read FIRE AND HEMLOCK, Diana Wynne Jones's version of the Tam Lin legend.
 Tom Lynn's a married man, but he and Polly, a schoolgirl, meet, flirt, and create a shared fantasy life in which they're heroes; his weapon is an ax.
 Everyone's upset at their friendship; he must be a pedophile, she's a Lolita, he must be cheating on his saintly wife.
 But (at first, at least) it's a purely verbal fantasy--purely pretend acts! or ax.
 Yet later, much of their fantasy turns out to be prophetic--Tom Lynn's wife turns out to be a parasitic astral monster, exactly like my nightmare!
 She plans to sacrifice him, to gain seven more years of life--and only Polly can stop her.

 And the ritual contest over who'll be sacrificed is held in a swimming pool!
 It's both full and not, with cold immortals looking on--a pool where the psychic struggle, not physical drowning, is the real danger!